rfjakob/gocryptfs/Documentation/MANPAGE.md

 same name.
 By default, CIPHERDIR is used.

 #### -fusedebug
-Enable fuse library debug output
+Enable fuse library debug output.

 #### -h, -help
 Print a short help text that shows the more-often used options.